Our use of Cookies

 You may provide pre-paid special delivery envelopes or arrange a courier to collect PC from an approved office location, but this will be at your own expense.

 The applicant is responsible for declaring the commodities correctly on their application, following the official inspection.
-If any information is missing from the application CIT may reject the application and the applicant must resubmit the information in full.
+If any information is missing from the application CIT / may reject the application and the applicant must resubmit the information in full.
 Information submitted will be audited by PHSI.

-For commodities that are sourced from outside the GB, a copy of the PC that accompanied these commodities upon entry into the GB must be submitted with the related export application, if these goods contain special requirements for the exporting country that pertain to the country of origin, or the PEACH import application number.
+For commodities that are sourced from outside GB, a copy of the PC that accompanied these commodities upon entry into GB must be submitted with the related export application, if these goods contain special requirements for the exporting country that pertain to the country of origin, or the IPAFFS import application number.
 The PC must include references to any special requirements that are needed for that commodity’s export to another country.

 A PC will not be issued if APHA has reason to believe that any information supplied by the applicant is incorrect or inaccurate, or that any conditions prescribed by the importing country relating to the treatment or movement of material intended for export have not been met.

-Further guidance about exports can be found online at GOV.UK
+Further guidance about exports can be found online at GOV.UK.

 Records